MaksymPylypenko/Dota-2-script/README.md

 ### Known issues
 * Mana abuse and courier resend works only on 1600x900 resolution.
-* T spammer sometimes fails to stop. (fixed by disabling and remapping capslock)
+* T spammer sometimes fails to stop. (fixed by disabling and remapping the capslock)
 * Fails to see an active soul ring because of the hover effect after rearm. (fixed by adding 200ms for double check)

 ### How mana abuse works ?